Annealing glasses by cyclic shear deformation

 In this section, we show results of the inherent structure energy variation with time for a range of temperatures and strain rates.
-The Fig. \ref{E3} (a) - (c) show results for different strain rates indicated for $T = 0.3$.
-Energy values shown in Fig. \ref{E3} (d) indicate that the yielding point shift to higher values of strain amplitude as the strain rate is decreased.

-Fig. \ref{Ecomp} shows data for $T = 0.3$ for a range of strain amplitudes across the yielding point, for different strain rates, shown in each panel for different strain amplitudes.
-The data shows that at high strain amplitudes, the energies tend to saturate whereas at low amplitudes they continue to decrease.

-We next display the results for each strain rate in Fig. \ref{E3all}), Fig. \ref{E5} and Fig. \ref{E6}, and in each case for different temperature (each panel) and strain amplitudes (each curve).
-The IS energies {\it vs.} strain amplitude are shown in Fig. \ref{E3all}(f)), Fig. \ref{E5}(e) and Fig. \ref{E6}(c).
-We also study the yield behaviour as a function of temperature and strain rates (see \ref{E3all}(f)), \ref{E5}(e) and Fig. \ref{E6}(c), further the strain rates, amplitude and temperature is chosen to access the lowest energy states.
+The deformation amplitude corresponding to the minimum $e_{IS}$ in a long time window is identified as the optimal amplitude.
+As noted earlier, such an optimal strain amplitude shares characteristics with the yielding strain amplitude previously studied in athermally sheared glasses.
+The optimal point shifts to higher values of strain amplitude as the strain rate is decreased and it shifts to a lower value as the temperature is increased.
+At the highest temperature, even though we have analysed amplitudes below $\gamma_{max} = 0.005$, the behavior for such amplitudes are not significantly distinguishable from that of $\gamma_{max} = 0.005$ and no clear minimum in the evaluated energies is present.
+However, above $\gamma_{max} = 0.005$ the energies increase to higher than the equilibrium energy at T=0.4, and hence we identify for this temperature $\gamma_{max} = 0.005$ as the optimal amplitude.